imseandavis/7DaysToDie_ServerManager/README.md

 # CURRENTLY BROKEN
-## IN RENOVATION TO UPDATE FOR 18.x - ETA Beta In JAN 16, 2020.
+## IN RENOVATION TO UPDATE FOR 19.x - ETA Beta In September 1, 2020.

 # README #
 You can modify, release etc. Just don't release versions with only donate button changed ;)